Comfortable Removal of Damaged or Infected Teeth

 Many people will need a tooth extraction at some point in their lives.
 When decay, gum disease, or facial injuries damage teeth, they can sometimes be repaired and saved.
 In other cases, the only way to prevent further problems is to remove the tooth completely.
-Oral and maxillofacial surgeons are experts at extracting problem teeth.
-Additionally, for patients who wish to replace their extracted teeth, our surgeons — Drs.
-Engel, R. Stern, Simos, M. Stern, and Tanchyk — are all specialists in permanent tooth replacements such as dental implants.
+Oral and maxillofacial surgeons are experts at safely and effectively extracting teeth.
+In addition to safely removing them, our surgeons can replace the missing teeth with dental implants.

-When treating dental problems and conditions, it is almost always best to save the natural tooth; however, sometimes it is impossible to save a tooth without risking additional damage to surrounding teeth and structures.
+When treating dental problems, every effort is made to save the natural tooth.
+Sometimes it is impossible to save a tooth without risking additional damage to surrounding teeth and structures.
 Teeth that are severely infected may need to be removed to prevent the infection from spreading or causing other problems.
 In some cases, extraction is the most effective way to eliminate the damage or infection and protect the other teeth and gums.
 The most common reasons for needing a tooth pulled out include:

 - Severe tooth decay.
 When restorative procedures, such as fillings and root canals, cannot save a tooth, an extraction is usually necessary to preserve your oral health.
 The infected tissue can reach deep into the roots of the tooth around nerves and blood vessels, making it easy for infection to spread to other tissues.

 - Gum disease.
 Also known as periodontal disease, gum disease can cause severe tooth decay, tooth loosening, and other problems.
 Gum disease can cause the bone beneath the gums to become weaker, which leads to tooth loosening.
 Eventually, the affected tooth or teeth may need to be extracted.